<

 There are several ways to recreate a missing part, and the videos below demonstrate different techniques using clay, resin, or a combination of both.
 In addition, we show the process through step-by-step photo illustrations, focusing on resin casting from a mold impression taken of the original section.

-Restoring a Broken Plaster Infant Jesus
+Restoring a Broken Plaster Infant Jesus with Missing Fingers and Toes

 Making Missing Pottery Bowl Missing Section